Our Services

 Taking these steps helps protect both sensory and motor nerves in your feet.

-If you're experiencing symptoms like loss of toe movement, muscle weakness, or other concerning changes in your feet, you can use a free Diabetic Neuropathy symptom checker to better understand what might be happening and whether you should seek medical attention.
+If you're experiencing symptoms like loss of toe movement, muscle weakness, or other concerning changes in your feet, you can get personalized insights by taking a free AI symptom assessment to help you understand what might be causing your symptoms and whether you should seek medical care.

 Managing motor neuropathy requires ongoing collaboration: